Selective Prediction Guide#

 from incerto.sp import aurc

-score = aurc(coverages, risks)
+score = aurc(sorted_conf, sorted_errors)

 Best Practices#